chinamike65/hugo-tuolesi/content/book4/book4en.md

 Exchange your own happiness with the troubles of others.

-When meditating, visualize the above-mentioned happiness, wisdom, blessings, etc., which will become immeasurable white light, emanating from your right nostril, entering the left nostril of beings in the six realms, and then visualizing that all beings in the six realms have obtained, very Great happiness and good fortune.
+When meditating, visualize the above-mentioned happiness, wisdom, merit, etc., which will become immeasurable white light, emanating from your right nostril, entering the left nostril of beings in the six realms, and then visualizing that all beings in the six realms have obtained, very Great happiness and good fortune.

 Then visualize the karma and afflictions of the above-mentioned beings in the six realms, etc., all of which turn into black air, flow out from the right nostril of the six realms, inhale it through your left nostril, and visualize hitting your ego and destroy it. ego.